 50. Celtic

 Celtic music originated in Ireland, Scotland, and other Celtic regions of Europe during the medieval period.
-It encompasses a rich tapestry of traditional folk tunes, often featuring instruments like the fiddle, tin whistle, flute, and bagpipes.
+It encompasses traditional folk tunes, often featuring instruments like the fiddle, tin whistle, flute, and bagpipes.
 Characterized by its lively rhythms, intricate melodies, and storytelling lyrics, Celtic music has evolved over centuries and continues to be celebrated worldwide for its cultural significance and emotive qualities.

 51. Americana